-- Lyocell is very robust and abrasion resistant, but still soft and flowing.
+- Lyocell is very robust and abrasion-resistant, yet soft and flowing.

 - Lyocell has a temperature-regulating and antibacterial effect, is breathable and can absorb moisture well.

-- Lyocell is often mixed with cotton and merino wool to combine properties.
+- Lyocell is often blended with cotton and merino wool to combine properties.

-- Recycling: The raw material wood, which has been necessary for the production of the fiber up to now, can already be replaced to some extent by cotton production residues or old cotton clothing.
+- Recycling: The raw material wood, which has so far been necessary for the production of the fiber, can already be partly replaced by cotton production residues or cotton waste.